Justice Ginsburg says cancer has returned, but won't retire

 Senate Majority Leader Mitch McConnell, R-Ky., has said that if there were to be a vacancy on the court during this year’s election cycle, the Republican-controlled Senate would likely confirm a nominee selected by Trump.

+Venook said the chemotherapy drug Ginsburg said she is getting, gemcitabine, is one that’s often used.
+Immunotherapy, which Ginsburg’s statement said she tried unsuccessfully, has not worked well for pancreatic cancer, Venook said.

-A medical scan in February revealed growths on her liver, she said, and she began chemotherapy in May.
+Ginsburg said a medical scan in February revealed growths on her liver and she began chemotherapy in May.

 “My most recent scan on July 7 indicated significant reduction of the liver lesions and no new disease,” she said.
 “I am tolerating chemotherapy well and am encouraged by the success of my current treatment.”